craigfrancis/php-is-literal-rfc/readme-v2.txt

 }
 </code>

-Most libraries will probably use something like //example2()// to test the values they receive, partially for backwards compatibility reasons, but it also allows them to choose how mistakes are handled.
-For example, I would suggest using logged warnings by default, with an option to raise exceptions for those developers who are confident their code is ready, or when it's in development mode, or they could provide a way to disable checks on a per query basis, or entirely for legacy projects ([[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/example.php?ts=4|example]]).
+Most libraries will probably use something like //example2()// to test the values they receive, partially for backwards compatibility reasons, but also because it allows them to easily choose how mistakes are handled.
+For example, I would suggest libraries used logged warnings by default, with an option to throw exceptions for those developers who are confident their code is ready or when it's in development mode, or they could provide a way to disable checks on a per query basis, or entirely for legacy projects ([[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/example.php?ts=4|example]]).

 Libraries could also check their output (e.g. SQL to a database) is still a LiteralString, but this isn't a priority (libraries are rarely the source of Injection Vulnerabilities, it's usually the developer using them incorrectly).

-The original implementation provided the //is_literal()// function, which you can try at [[https://3v4l.org/#focus=rfc.literals|3v4l.org]].
+You can test it at [[https://3v4l.org/#vrfc.literals|3v4l.org]] using the previous "is_literal()" function name.

 ===== Considerations =====

 ==== Performance ====

-Máté Kocsis created a [[https://github.com/kocsismate/php-version-benchmarks/|php benchmark]] to replicate the old [[https://01.org/node/3774|Intel Tests]].
-The results for the original implementation found a 0.47% impact with the Symfony demo app, where it did not connect to a database (because the variability introduced makes it impossible to measure the impact).
+Máté Kocsis created a [[https://github.com/kocsismate/php-version-benchmarks/|PHP benchmark]] to replicate the old [[https://01.org/node/3774|Intel Tests]].
+The results for the implementation found a 0.47% impact with the Symfony demo app, where it did not connect to a database (because the natural variability introduced by that makes it impossible to measure an impact that small).

 ==== String Concatenation ====

 When two LiteralString values are concatenated, the result is also a LiteralString.

-There is an argument that not supporting concatenation might help debugging.
-The theory being, in a long complex script, which only checks if a variable is a LiteralString at the end, it's harder to identify the source of the problem.
-Over the last year I've not found this to be the case, whereas it would be hard to update every library and all existing code to not use concatenation (e.g. to use a query builder).
-That said, someone who wants this strict way of working could use:
+Some people may believe that not supporting concatenation might help debugging, with the thought being, in a long complex script, which only checks if a variable is a LiteralString at the end, it's harder to identify the source of the problem.
+However, over the last year I've simply not found this to be the case, and it would be nigh-on-impossible to update every library and all existing code to not use concatenation (e.g. to use a query builder).
+That said, someone who really wants this strict way of working could use:

 <code php>
 function literal_implode($separator, $array) {